newhuo-tech/trade-docs/source/index.html.md

 1. Huobi UIDs (not linked to any rebate program in any accounts)
 2. Provide screenshot of trading volume for the past 30 days or VIP/corporate status with other Exchanges

+## Colocation
+### Solution Architecture
+Huobi spot API colocation solution is built on AWS infrastructure.
+Client will connect via AWS “PrivateLink” to access Huobi’s services directly through fast AWS connection without being routed to public networks.

+### Performance Improvement
+The network delay of colocation solution is estimated to be 10ms to 50ms faster than the ordinary connection.
+This improvement estimated should be used as a guidance only as the actual improvement depends on many factors.

+### Eligibility
+Colocation is only available to higher tier market makers.
+To check if your account is eligible please talk to your dedicated account manager.

 # Changelog

 ## 1.2.9 2021-5-17 【Transfer between master and sub account（Added parameters in request: client_order_id）】